Liberal Arts: New students

 Director, Liberal Arts

-If there is any reason why you may not be here by this date, please get in contact with the Amory Hub Team, who support Liberal Arts students, as soon as possible by emailing email@example.com.
+During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
+If there is any reason why you may not be here for Fresher's Week, please contact the Amory Hub, who support Liberal Arts students, as soon as possible by emailing firstname.lastname@example.org.

 The purpose of Academic Induction is to introduce you to your academic programme, complete any necessary pre-registration tasks, familiarise yourself with your academic buildings, and meet fellow students and the academic staff for your subjects.
-These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions.
+These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions, either in person or online as appropriate.
 If you need any advice about issues or clashes within your Freshers' Week timetable please contact: firstname.lastname@example.org

 |Academic Induction for new students studying Liberal Arts|

-Students are also advised to attend subject meetings for those subject they are opting for as their major, these subject meetings are due to take place on Tuesday 17 September, please see the Freshers’ week pages below for the relevant discipline, or enquire with the Liberal Arts team.
+Students are also advised to attend subject meetings for those subject they are opting for as their major, please see the Freshers’ Week pages below for the relevant discipline, or enquire with the Liberal Arts team.

 College of Humanities